Clark Park

 Clark Park is a municipal park in the Spruce Hill section of West Philadelphia in Philadelphia, Pennsylvania.
 Its 9.1 acre are bordered by 43rd and 45th streets, and by Baltimore and Woodland Avenues.

 The park was established in 1895 on land donated to the city by banker and West Philadelphia developer Clarence Howard Clark, and was known in its early decades as "Clarence H. Clark Park".

 Today, the park has a basketball court, playground, an open field, and many paths.
 It holds a life-sized 1890 sculpture of Charles Dickens, one of just three known statues of the author.
 It is home to the Shakespeare in Clark Park theatre company.

-The park also hosts Philadelphia's largest year-round farmers' market, which runs once or twice a week, depending on the season.
+The park also hosts Philadelphia's largest year-round farmers' market, which runs once a week on Saturdays.

 History

 19th century

 During the American Civil War, a small portion of the land that would later become Clark Park was occupied by the southern tip of the 16-acre grounds of Satterlee Hospital, one of the largest Union Army hospitals.
 Some 60,000 Union soldiers were treated at the medical facility, which was torn down after the war.

 A prominent feature of the park is its "bowl", once a mill pond that powered a paper mill and another mill to the south.
 An ice house sat near its southern tip.
 The pond was fed by Mill Creek, which ran through a ravine between 42nd and 43rd Streets, was dammed above Woodland Avenue, and emptied into the Schuylkill River.

 The mills were closed in the 1860s.
 As the area shifted from farmland to residential, over the next decades, the dam was removed, the creek was buried to make it easier to build houses, and the pond dried up.

 In the 1890s, the land was used as a public dump.

 In 1894, a proposal to take the land between 43rd and 44th streets and Baltimore and Chester Avenues for a municipal park was advanced to the City Council.
 Most of that land was owned by Clarence Howard Clark, a prominent banker and developer who lived a few blocks to the north.
 The city, which had laid out the streets surrounding the land, had issued a tax assessment of $16,925.25 ($ today) for the work.
 Clark proposed a deal: he would donate the land for use as a park, and the city would forgive the assessment.
 Subsequently, a proposed ordinance was sent on April 19, by the council to the Committee on Municipal Government, which on May 10 recommended its passage in this form: